Evan Thornley: Connection to Israel, Judaism

-Thornley first went to Israel on a Young Political Leaders' Tour while at University and was part of a pro-Israel group humorously dubbed "the Mossad faction".
+Thornley first went to Israel while at University on a Young Political Leaders' Tour and was part of a pro-Israel group humorously dubbed "the Mossad faction".
 He led an Australia Israel Chamber of Commerce trade mission to Israel in 2008 and has been a delegate to the Australia Israel Leadership Forum several times.
-He was Secretary of the Parliamentary Friends of Israel and visited Israel over 30 times during his tenure at Better Place.
+He was secretary of the Parliamentary Friends of Israel and visited Israel over 30 times during his tenure at Better Place.
 He was a member of the strategic review panel for the Rabbinical Council of Victoria.

-Thornley began a formal process of converting to Judaism in 2012 under Rabbi Adam Stein at Kehilat Nitzan, Melbourne's only Conservative synagogue.
+Thornley began a formal process of converting to Judaism in 2012 under Rabbi Adam Stein at Kehilat Nitzan, Melbourne's only conservative synagogue.
 Thornley formally completed the conversion process on 19 August 2014 and adopted the Hebrew name of "Lev Yonatan".